siteorigin/so-css/readme.txt

 Contributors: gpriday, alexgso
 Donate link: https://siteorigin.com/downloads/premium/

-SiteOrigin CSS is the simple yet powerful CSS editor for WordPress.
-It gives you visual controls that let you edit the look and feel of your site in real-time.
+Powerful, simple CSS editing for WordPress.
+Visual controls & real-time previews for effortless site customization.

 == Description ==

-SiteOrigin CSS is the simple yet powerful CSS editor for WordPress.
-It gives you visual controls that let you edit the look and feel of your site in real-time.
+SiteOrigin CSS is the intuitive and powerful CSS editor designed to empower your WordPress site customization.
+Enjoy a seamless editing experience with real-time visual controls, making it easy to tweak your site's look and feel instantly.
+Whether you're a beginner or an advanced developer, SiteOrigin CSS has you covered.

-We've created a site editing experience that will suit both beginners and advanced users alike.
-Beginners will love the simple visual controls and real-time preview.
-Advanced users will love the code autocompletion that makes writing CSS faster than ever.
+For beginners, our user-friendly visual controls and live previews eliminate the guesswork from CSS editing.
+See your changes as you make them, ensuring your site looks exactly as you envision.
+For advanced users, we offer robust code autocompletion, speeding up your workflow and making CSS writing faster and more efficient than ever before.
+Take full control of your site's design with SiteOrigin CSS and bring your creative vision to life.

 [vimeo https://vimeo.com/129660380]